Jiaoaqua/Turku_Kids_Club/README.md

 ## 👩‍💻 Author & Background

-Developed by [Your Name], ICT + AI student at Turku University of Applied Sciences.
+Developed by Jiao Chen, ICT + AI student at Turku University of Applied Sciences.
 This project was inspired by the real-life need to find suitable clubs for my child in Turku and built to address that gap for local families.

 ---

 ## 📬 Contact

-For questions or collaboration, feel free to reach out via GitHub or [your email here].
+For questions or collaboration, feel free to reach out via GitHub or jiao.chen@edu.turkuamk.fi.